niaid/niaid-design-system/Readme.md

 composer install
 ```

-### Maintaining NDS

-All changes to the global NDS system (components, global CSS, JS, etc.) occur within the ./global-assets directory.
-This directory is responsible for housing the entirety NDS in its release form.

 ## Running the Project

 To view the site in a locally-hosted sandbox, run 'gulp.'
 This will open a localhost url with the project running.